Frequently Asked Questions

 2. Increases local urban forest canopy and biodiversity.

-3. Planting native species which are adapted to the soil and climate.
+3. Planting native species, which are adapted to the soil and climate.

 4. Provide public education opportunities on climate change, sustainable food systems and afforestation concepts.